-When you are preheating the appliance, the optimal time to place your food in the cooking compartment is when the symbol first goes out.
+When you are preheating the appliance, the optimal time to place your food in the cooking compartment is when the heating-up indicator first goes out.

-- The temperature indicator only appears for heating functions for which a temperature is set.
-It does not appear for grill settings, for example. - Due to thermal inertia, the actual temperature inside the cooking compartment may differ slightly from the temperature that is displayed.
+Note: Due to thermal inertia, the actual temperature inside the cooking compartment may differ slightly from the temperature that is displayed.